Roboy/autonomous_driving_src/README.md

 `.launch`-files of cartographer_ros are located at [`src/cartographer_ros/cartographer_ros/launch`](https://github.com/Roboy/cartographer_ros/tree/c4a82825c947e6853b1fc0132a6c53e486d7a63a/cartographer_ros/launch).
 Make sure you call the according `roboy` files in your launch file.
 Also, for the SICK LIDAR note [this github issue](https://github.com/SICKAG/sick_scan/issues/5).

 #### Configuration Files
 Configuration is stored in  `.lua`-files located at [`src/cartographer_ros/cartographer_ros/configuration`](https://github.com/Roboy/cartographer_ros/tree/c4a82825c947e6853b1fc0132a6c53e486d7a63a/cartographer_ros/configuration_files).
+[How to use them in cartographer.](https://google-cartographer-ros.readthedocs.io/en/latest/configuration.html)

 #### URDF Files
 `urdf`-files essentially define the physical configuration of the robot such as relative positions of different sensors.
 More can be found in the [ROS wiki about urdf](http://wiki.ros.org/urdf).